 GDA’s Young Drivers for Change develop their talents and ideas through:

 - Online campaigning

 - Peer research

-Our Young DFC’s have contributed their time and expertise to speaking out about the barriers young disabled people face and what matters most to them, including through:
+Our Young Drivers for Change have contributed their time and expertise to speaking out about the barriers young disabled people face and what matters most to them, including through:

 - Scottish Youth Parliament Manifesto workshops

 - Scottish Government’s Disabled Children and Young People Advisory Group